Yandex Cloud

 Even with cluster deletion protection enabled, one can still delete a user or database or connect manually and delete the database contents.

-• maintenanceWindow: Maintenance window settings, including those for disabled clusters.
-In maintenanceWindow, provide one of the two parameters:
+• maintenanceWindow: Maintenance window settings, including for stopped clusters.
+In maintenanceWindow, provide one of the following values:

 • weeklyMaintenanceWindow: Maintenance takes place once a week at the specified time: